Introduction #

 - Archive page for posts.
 It is expected that this will not be required in any u3a application.

-- Front Page, allows the editing of the Front Page Headers and Footer as discussed here.
-This template has precedent over all other templates.
+- Front Page allows the editing of the Front Page Headers and Footer as discussed here.
+This template has precedence over all other templates.
 It should be noted that the page can also be called the Home or Welcome page.

 - Index.
-The Fall-back page when a more specific template is not defined.
+The Fallback page is used when a more specific template is not defined.
 It is expected that this will not be required in any u3a application.

 - Pages: The default template to display any Page and Post.
 It is expected that this will not be required in any u3a application.